Helsinki - Tallinn Ferry Guide 2024

 Tax-Free Shopping

 All the ferries have tax-free shops.
-The shops sell candies, branded clothes, wines and spirits, cigarettes and souvenirs for affordable prices.
-The price level is lower compared to products being sold in the mainland of Finland.
+The shops sell candies, branded clothes, wines and spirits, cigarettes, and souvenirs at affordable prices compared to products sold on the mainland of Finland.

 Karaoke and Troubadours

 Even though the cruise time is short, there is some entertainment onboard.
 For example, you can sing karaoke or listen to local artists.
-While relaxing, having a drink in a bar is possible.
+While relaxing, you can have a drink in a bar.
 If you prefer entertainment, we recommend taking an overnight cruise so you can spend more time onboard.

 Lounges

-Passengers who are looking for a more peaceful atmosphere may pay themselves into the lounge premises of Tallink and Eckerö Line ferries.
-The lounges are separated areas with comfortable seats and power sockets.
-In addition, they include catering services.
+Passengers looking for a more peaceful atmosphere may use the lounges of Tallink and Eckerö Line ferries.
+The lounges are separated areas with comfortable seats and power sockets, and they also offer catering services.

-On Eckerö Line’s m/s Finlandia, the Lounge includes free drinks including beer wine and snacks.
+The lounge on Eckerö Line’s m/s Finlandia offers free drinks, including beer, wine, and snacks.
 The access price is about 27-32 euros/person.

 Remember to book lounge access together with the ferry ticket.
 Paying for the entrance on the spot may cost more.